Ekwugha/whitelist-dApp/README.md

-Link to he live project on Vercel: https://whitelist-d-ml231zkqa-ekwugha.vercel.app/
+Link to the website in other to join the whitelist: https://whitelist-d-ml231zkqa-ekwugha.vercel.app/